Project Documentation and its Importance

-Contract closure refers to the process of completing all tasks and terms that are mentioned as deliverable and outstanding on the initial drafting of the contract.
-This is only applicable in case of outsourced projects.
+Contract closure refers to the process of completing all tasks and terms that are mentioned as deliverable and outstanding upon the initial drafting of the contract.
+This is only applicable in cases of outsourced projects.

 PMP is a registered trademark of the Project Management Institute, Inc.

 Find our PMP® Certification Online Classroom training classes in top cities: